QasimK/qasimk.github.io/_posts/_thinkpad.md

 * Disable Intel Management Engine (remote access).
 * Disable alternative boot media (change BIOS for when you want to use it).
 This prevents some attacks on SED SSD. https://www.blackhat.com/docs/eu-15/materials/eu-15-Boteanu-Bypassing-Self-Encrypting-Drives-SED-In-Enterprise-Environments.pdf https://www1.cs.fau.de/filepool/projects/sed/seds-at-risks.pdf

+## Desktop / Install

+* Not Btrfs because I like my sanity
+* SwayWM.
+1.25x scaling turns 2560x1440 into 2048x1152, slightly more than 1080p.
+* Flux with Sway/Wayland?
+* WiFi.
+Use iwd (iwctl, iwd, iwmon).
+It's new.
+* Input software for touchpad/trackpoint?
+* Be sure to conform to XDG Base Directory Spec (2003), annoying.

+## Ultimate Hacker's Keyboard

 ## Backup